khoczkiewicz/Face-Expression-Recognition/README.md

 #### Paul Ekman

-Main character of tv-series "Lie to Me" (played by an american actor Tim Roth) is psychologist being an extraoridinary specialist of emotions recognition based on facial expressions.
+Main character of tv-series _Lie to Me_ (played by an american actor _Tim Roth_) is psychologist being an extraoridinary specialist of emotions recognition based on facial expressions.

 Example: